 When the temperature goes below 60 degrees Fahrenheit, Splash Ground is closed for the day.

-You may get a chance to interact with either Rafiki or Gage – two of the zoo’s giraffes.
+You may get to interact with Rafiki or Gage – two of the zoo’s giraffes.

-Visitors can feed the giraffes from 10 am to 5 pm, and the experience costs $5 per person.
+Visitors can feed the giraffes from 10 am to 3 pm; the experience costs $5 per person.

 Barnyard Buddies Children’s Zoo

-At the Barnyard Buddies Children’s Zoo, kids can interact with farm animals such as alpaca, chickens, donkeys, goats, llama, etc.
+At the Barnyard Buddies Children’s Zoo, kids can interact with farm animals such as alpacas, chickens, donkeys, goats, llamas, etc.

-Children love this hands on experience – don’t be surprised if they request for one last look before you exit the zoo.
+Children love this hands-on experience – don’t be surprised if they request one last look before you exit the zoo.